Typical symptoms include a mild ache around the third or fourth toe that progresses to a burning or tingling sensation.

 Doctors diagnose damage to the nerves of the foot by considering the history of the problem and examining the foot.

 Injecting the tender spot in the foot with a corticosteroid/anesthetic mixture and wearing proper shoes and sometimes orthoses (devices placed in the shoe) may relieve the symptoms.
 Rest and applying ice may also be recommended.
-Repeating the injections at intervals of 1 or 2 weeks may be necessary.

 Sometimes cryotherapy (application of cold) or injection of alcohol into the neuroma may also relieve pain.
 If these treatments do not help, surgical removal of the neuroma often relieves the discomfort completely but may cause permanent numbness in the area.